 Investing in real estate is all about capital growth, so choosing a property that is more likely to increase in value is one of the most important decisions you can make.

-2. Count the cost of investing if you are considering buying the house next door
+2. Count the cost of investing if you are considering buying the house or property next door

 Before making the leap you also need to be aware of taxes involved in property investing and add these into your calculations.
 Stamp duty, capital gains tax and land tax need to be taken into account.
 While interest rates will vary over time, property investors can expect to increase rents when rates are on the rise and hold steady when they fall.